How do I create and distribute training event surveys?

 - Click Save

-- From the Attendee List click the Edit or Batch links to edit the settings of the attendee list members.
-Using the Edit option you will be able to select one-by-one who you would like to be able to access the pre- or post-training event survey.
-Using the Batch option, you will be able to selecta group of attendees and include them, en masse, to the survey list.
-For more information on attendee lists, see the FAQ titled How do I create and manage training event attendee lists?.
+You can manually overwrite who should and who should not receive the survey from the Attendee List by clicking the Edit or Batch links at the top of the list.
+Using the Edit option you will be able to select one-by-one who you would like to be included in your pre-event survey.
+Using the Batch option, you will be able to select a group of attendees and include them, en masse, to the survey request list.

-- Next you will want to generate an email to all attendees who have been selected to complete the survey and let them know where they can access the on-line survey.
-Click the Email link and select the built-in pre- or post-survey survey request e-mail.
-The built-in email templates available for advertising training event surveys contain auto-login URLs for each individual recipient so that they are taken immediately to their survey.
+If you decide to use the "Email" option above the attendee list to send your post-event survey, then the same concept applies.
+Whoever you send the survey to, will be marked with a checkbox, and whoever responds to the survey will be marked with a thumbs-up icon.
+Click the Email link and select the built-in post-survey survey request e-mail.
+The built-in email templates available for advertising training event surveys contain auto-login URLs for each individual recipient so that they are taken immediately to their survey:

 When someone responds to a survey on eCenter, several things happen:

-- Your center will be notified via e-mail whenever a new survey response arrives from eCenter (these notifications are customizable on a per-database or per-center basis as discussed in the FAQ titled How do I customize the eCenter (and Neoserra) e-mail messages?).
+- The client's center will be notified via e-mail whenever a new survey response arrives from eCenter (these notifications are customizable on a per-database or per-center basis as discussed in the FAQ titled How do I customize the eCenter (and Neoserra) e-mail messages?).
+In fact, you may want to consider customizing the "Survey Response Notification (Conference Survey)" and have the survey responses go to the [CONFERENCE_POC_EMAIL] instead.

 - A new survey response record is created in Neoserra and the attendee list will be updated with a "thumbs-up" icon next to the attendee who has responded.
 Hovering over the individual icons provide you with the details of each attendees' response:

-- The collective responses are shown below the attendee list in bar graph format; and the summary responses are shown in the summary right-hand panel:
+- The collective responses are shown below the attendee list in a pie chart format; and the summary responses are shown in the summary right-hand panel:

 NOTE: Neoserra supports both electronic surveys as discussed in this FAQ and paper-based evaluation forms.
 If you distribute hard-copy evaluation forms at the end of your training event and you are looking to tallying the responses received to your training evaluation, then this FAQ is not for you.
 Instead, please refer to: How do I create a hard-copy, training evaluation form?